 Powered by Marriott.com

-Mere steps from everything Old Town has to offer, this Courtyard by Marriott has it all — a phenomenal location, modern and spacious guest rooms, onsite dining, and a whole host of amenities.
 Several restaurants are within walking distance, and the location just off the I-5 makes it simple to visit the San Diego attractions on your must-see list.
-For guests who prefer to stick close to the hotel, the hotel’s onsite restaurant, The Bistro, serves Starbucks coffee and breakfast and dinner and evening cocktails.
+For guests who prefer to stay close to the hotel, the hotel’s onsite restaurant, The Bistro, serves Starbucks coffee, breakfast, dinner, and evening cocktails.

 6. Holiday Inn Express San Diego Airport—Old Town